aberke/floc-analysis/README.md

 The comScore browsing sessions data was collected from more than 93,700 devices from 50,000 households across the U.S., over the 52 weeks of 2017.
 The sampled Internet users gave comScore explicit permission to confidentially capture their detailed browsing and buying behavior at the domain level.

 Browsing sessions consist of a top-level domain name, associated statistics like number of pages viewed and duration of site visit, and the date of the visit.
 Each session is associated with a unique machine ID representing a single device in a U.S. household.
 Machine IDs are also associated with demographic information at the household level, which includes zip code and racial background.
 While a single household may have more than one machine, the dataset does not link the machine IDs by household; we treat machines as independent.

-The included demographic data used in this analysis is race and zip code.

 Our analyses that use racial background are limited by the racial backgrounds reported in the ComScore dataset, in which households are labeled as “Black”, “White”, “Asian”, or “Other”.
 We treat “Other” as being inclusive of multi-racial households and households that identify as Latino or Hispanic.